greyatom-school/the-minerva-project/FEWD/sprint_2/readme.md

 *Note #2: This assessment is added for learning purposes and therefore not formally evaluated*

+If you are stuck in between, you can refer to the complete solution of the project [here](https://drive.google.com/file/d/1Gy9IZJE5HREwPPyfBR-0OI1Go6-91OGD/view?usp=sharing)

 **Sprint End project: Zomato Landing Page**